chrisdiphoorn/OutlookSignature/README.md

 NB: The Heading Text of the File needs to include the Name of the file.
 If the script does not find the name of the tpl file insdie it, it wont run.

 NB: The HTML code is Outlook HTML 1.0 so it does not support the newer HTML commands.
+Each .tpl file is split up into 2 main sections.
+The Signature Variables & Settings, and the Signature HTML Code.

+Create Signature Group(s) and place users into these/this Group(s).
+Ensure that the Description Of the Group is the Name of the Signature .tpl file.
+Update the OU details into the SignatureDeafult file so the script knows where to look for the Signature Group(s).

 From the Users Loginscript run the c:\windows\system32\cscript.exe //NoLogo \\ServerName\FileShare\CreateSignatures.wsf File.